Map-A-Droid/MAD-docs/extras/rest_api.md.md

 ## Global Headers
 The following global headers can be used when calling the API
-  - Content-type (str): incoming data format.
+  - Content-Type (str): incoming data format.
 Default is application/json
   - Accept (str): outgoing data format.
 Default is application/json
   - X-Beautify (integer): Display the returned data in a human-readable format
    - 1: Format the response body